Home > New Publication Opportunity

-The Council on Library and Information Resources (CLIR) invites proposals for a new publication series.
+The Council on Library and Information Resources (CLIR) invites proposals for its new “Pocket Burgundy” series.
 Prospective authors can propose ideas for reports based on their interests and the perceived needs of the information and cultural heritage communities.
 Selected authors will be offered a stipend of $2,500 for their publication.
 Proposals are due by Monday, September 27, 2021.
 Decisions will be announced in December 2021.

 For decades, CLIR’s published reports, known informally today as “burgundy books” because of the cover color, have been important sources of research, ideas, and reference materials in the information and cultural heritage sectors.
 In recent years, titles have included 3D/VR in the Academic Library: Emerging Practices and Trends, The Future of Email Archives, and ARSC Guide to Audio Preservation.
 These publications have typically been in the form of in-depth reports, manuals, and assessments commissioned by CLIR or external funders and designed for online or print publication.
 With this new series, we will flip our publication agenda from a top-down to a bottom-up orientation.
 CLIR sees this as an opportunity to hear from our community about their most pressing information needs, while elevating new voices in the field and promoting new research and ideas.